This advisory announces multiple vulnerabilities in Jenkins.

 The salt used to generate the CSRF protection tokens was a publicly accessible value, allowing malicious users to circumvent CSRF protection by generating the correct token.

 When creating a job using the create-job CLI command, external entities are not discarded (nor processed).
 If these job configurations are processed by another user with an XML-aware tool (e.g. using get-job/update-job), information from that user’s computer may be disclosed to Jenkins and the attacker.

 SECURITY-184 / CVE-2015-5320

-JNLP slave connections did not verify that the correct secret was supplied, which allowed malicious users to connect their own machines as slaves to Jenkins knowing only the name of the slave.
-This enables attackers to take over Jenkins (unless the slave-to-master security subsystem is enabled) or gain access to private data like keys and source code.
+JNLP agent connections did not verify that the correct secret was supplied, which allowed malicious users to connect their own machines as agents to Jenkins knowing only the name of the agent.
+This enables attackers to take over Jenkins (unless the agent-to-controller security subsystem is enabled) or gain access to private data like keys and source code.

 SECURITY-186 / CVE-2015-5324

 The /queue/api URL could return information about items not accessible to the current user (such as parameter names and values, build names, project descriptions, …).

 The CLI command overview and help pages in Jenkins were accessible without Overall/Read permission, resulting in disclosure of the names of configured agents (and contents of other sidepanel widgets, if present) to unauthorized users.

 /jnlpJars/ URL was not limited to the specific JAR files users needed to access, allowing browsing directories and downloading other files in the Jenkins servlet resources, such as

 API tokens of other users were exposed to admins by default.
 On instances that don’t implicitly grant RunScripts permission to admins, this allowed admins to run scripts with another user’s credentials.